Drifter-Supremo/mindful-inkwell-journal/memory-bank/projectbrief.md

 - **NewEntry.tsx**: Manages both text and voice inputs, tying into recording and AI features.

 State’s kept simple with React’s `useState` hooks for now—might level up later if needed.

+Simulated voice entries are now supported and persist after refresh, matching manual entries.
+Real voice-to-text transcription will be integrated in a future phase.

 ---